Why is ADHD so discriminated against and how can we overcome the stigma?

-Although many people are aware ADHD exists, not many people know exactly what it is.
+Although many people are aware that ADHD exists, not many people know exactly what it is.

 Although many people are aware ADHD exists, not many people know exactly what it is, how it affects people and how we can all support those who have the condition.
 My name is James Koppert, I am a Youth Voice and Creative Engagement Officer, podcaster, father, rapper, poet, lover and I have ADHD.